jsween/meal_tracker/readme.md

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._
+_This application is not fully designed and may have unknown bugs.
+Known bugs to be fixed are:_

+1. [ ] Unable to handle negative numbers entered.

 _The current gulpfile.js does not handle creation of a production version of the build (with minified js).
 Front-end dependencies will still be minified._